EMoniSmall/azurecrashcourse/README.md

 Step 2: Follow the Prompts and create your account with a credit card and email.
   - You will have 30 days to use up your $200 of Azure Credits

-Once you are logged in, you will see the azure services available for use.
+Once you are logged in, you will see the Azure services available for use.

 ![image](https://github.com/EMoniSmall/azurecrashcourse/assets/166156618/9bc3fbfd-4b28-4320-89e1-06b8fcc8a36a)

+*Once you're in your new Azure Account, you can take the prompted tour, otherwise, continue.*

 <h2>Resource Groups</h2>

 ![image](https://github.com/EMoniSmall/azurecrashcourse/assets/166156618/8b9c86ba-af20-4c10-aebe-d69f226ebaca)

-*Once you're in your new Azure Account feel free, to take the prompted tour otherwise, continue.*
 <h3>What is a Resource Group?</h3>
-Resource Groups play a crucial role in organizing and managing
+A resource group in Azure is a container for organizing and managing related Azure resources, It serves as a boundary for management, access control, billing, and lifecycle management of resources within a solution, application, or project.